-From the dynamics studied above, we expect the current system to have parameter-dependent center manifolds on which the system exhibits like the Hopf bifurcations, while the behavior off the manifolds is ``trivial" and such that the leading mode dominates the dynamics.
+From the dynamics studied above, we expect the current system to have a parameter-dependent center manifold on which the system exhibits the Hopf bifurcation.
+In contrast, the behavior off the manifold is ``trivial" (meaning that the leading mode dominates the dynamics).

 A quadratic approximation is used to derive the finite-dimensional center manifold \cite{KKK98,WWG03}.
 Specifically, we assume the dynamics on the center manifold can be related by a scalar quadratic function $y=V(x,x^*)$.
-For the system \eqref{eq:2nd order ode} near the critical point $(x,y)=(0,0)$, we find (see Appendix~\ref{sec:Center manifold derivation}) the center manifold to be:
+For the system \eqref{eq:2nd order ode} near its critical point $(x,y)=(0,0)$, we find the center manifold (see Appendix~\ref{sec:Center manifold derivation}) to be:

 Correspondingly, we have a locally topologically equivalent dynamical system \cite{KKK98}: